fmenardo/Bgt_fungicides_2024/isoRelate_cyp51/isoRelate_cyp51.md

 # isoRelate analysis of cyp51 locus
-We found previously that the cyp51 locus had an excess of Identity by descent (IBD) segments between pairs of isolates in many populations [link](link to other repo).
+We found previously that the cyp51 locus had an excess of Identity by descent (IBD) segments between pairs of isolates in many populations [link](https://github.com/fmenardo/Bgt_popgen_Europe_2024/blob/main/isoRelate/isoRelate.md).

-To investigate this further we perfomrmed a new isoRelae analysis on this locus using all the isolates in the Europe+_recent datasets (LINK).
-All the scripts and  the list of SNPs that can unambiguosly positions onto the genetic map `THUN12x96224_genetic_map_in_cM_+_phy_distance.ambiguous_intervals.list` are available [here](link to othe repo)
+To investigate this further we perfomrmed a new isoRelate analysis on this locus using all the isolates in the [Europe+_recent dataset](https://github.com/fmenardo/Bgt_popgen_Europe_2024/blob/main/Datasets/Datasets.md).
+The scripts to run isoRelate and  the list of SNPs that can unambiguosly positions onto the genetic map `THUN12x96224_genetic_map_in_cM_+_phy_distance.ambiguous_intervals.list` are available [here](https://github.com/fmenardo/Bgt_popgen_Europe_2024/blob/main/isoRelate/isoRelate.md)

 First we selected SNPs in a region of 3 mb around the gene cyp51